Cotterzz/Raylib/Docs/Raylib-Live-Windows.md

 You will need python 3.6 or higher for emsdk to do it's automatic dependency update as well.
 Check to see if you have it by going to the command line† and entering ```py --version``` If not go here and download the right installer for your system: https://www.python.org/downloads/windows/ (If in doubt it will be the 64 bit version.
-It shoudld set the PATH variable* for you)
+It should set the PATH variable* for you)

 ## Emsdk - The Emscripten SDK
 You will need to start by cloning the emsdk repo.